Peacocks (clothing): The Edinburgh Woollen Mill ownership

-2020–2021: Administration
+Restructure to Green Spark Holdings

-On 19 November 2020, the Edinburgh Woollen Mill Group was placed into administration.
+On 19 November 2020, The Edinburgh Woollen Mill was placed into administration.

-On 6 April 2021, it was announced that Peacocks had been brought out of administration by a senior executive backed by an international consortium of investors.
-Edinburgh Woollen Mill Group's chief operating officer Steve Simpson will take over the business, saving 2000 jobs and 200 stores.
+On 6 April 2021, it was announced that Peacocks had been brought out of administration by a senior executive backed by an international consortium of investors, called Green Spark Holdings Limited.
+The Edinburgh Woollen Mill Group's chief operating officer Steve Simpson will take over the business, saving 2000 jobs and 200 stores.

-Branches
+International franchise branches

-Branded as Peacocks London, Peacocks has more than two hundred franchise outlets outside the United Kingdom, in Bahrain, Cyprus, Egypt, Georgia, Gibraltar, Greece, Kuwait, Malta, Poland, Romania, Russia, Saudi Arabia, Serbia, Slovakia, Ukraine and United Arab Emirates.
+Outside of the United Kingdom, Peacocks franchises as 'Peacocks London'.
+These franchises comprise over two hundred outlets in Africa, Asia and Europe, including Bahrain, Cyprus, Egypt, Georgia, Gibraltar, Greece, Kuwait, Malta, Poland, Romania, Russia, Saudi Arabia, Serbia, Slovakia, Ukraine and the United Arab Emirates.